 Hire people for roles based on your company's needs.

 It’s important to understand what bootcamps and CompSci degrees train for, in order to decide what you truly need to fill your role.
 If you do need a very theoretical, fundamentals-based engineer, then you may have no choice but to hire a CompSci grad.
 But if you simply need a solid coder who can write certain languages and test theirs and others’ work, then a bootcamp grad may be your best – and most affordable – option.

 Account for bootcamp graduates in your company’s L&D programmes.

-If you have a learning and development programme in your company, then you can leverage it to bring your bootcamp hires up to speed on the fundamentals and algorithmic knowledge that they may be lacking.
-For example, you could host a weekly ‘Lunch & Learn’ to study further, or pair up with other developers to do exercises that can further their skillset and, at the same time, give your other developers the experience with mentoring that they will need to one day become a team lead.
+If you have a learning and development programme in your company, then you can use it to bring your bootcamp hires up to speed on the fundamental and algorithmic knowledge that they may be lacking.
+For example, you could host a weekly ‘Lunch & Learn’ to encourage further studying, or pair them up with other developers to do exercises that can further their skillset and, at the same time, give your other developers the experience with mentoring that they will need to one day become a team lead.